auth0/docs/articles/quickstart/spa/angular/interactive.md

 ---

 :::note
-For a deep dive into implementing user authentication in Angular, visit the [Angular Authentication By Example](https://developer.auth0.com/resources/guides/spa/angular/basic-authentication).
-This guide provides information for additional tasks, like creating a signup button.
+Visit the [Angular Authentication By Example](https://developer.auth0.com/resources/guides/spa/angular/basic-authentication) guide for a deep dive into implementing user authentication in Angular.
+This guide provides additional details on how to create a sign-up button, add route guards, and call a protected API from Angular.
 :::

 # Add Login to Your Angular App